CSCfi/csc-user-guide/docs/apps/qgis.md

 ### Puhti QGIS and Allas

 QGIS can __read__ files directly from Allas, either using S3 or SWIFT API.
-Before starting QGIS set up the connection as described in on [GDAL](gdal.md) page.
+Before starting QGIS set up the connection as described in [Using geospatial files directly from cloud, inc Allas tutorial](../support/tutorials/gis/gdal_cloud.md).

+With large quantities of data in Allas, consider using [virtual rasters](https://research.csc.fi/virtual_rasters).

 ## License